Minimum Impact Code

 - If there is a toilet, use it; if not, bury toilet wastes at least 100 metres away from campsites and watercourses.

-- Streams and lakes are everyone’s water supply.
+- Streams and lakes are a water supply.
 Do not pollute them with detergent, food scraps, toothpaste or soap.

 - Use portable stoves rather than fires.
 Dead wood is an important part of nature’s cycle and is often scarce, particularly in alpine areas.
 Fireplace scars are unsightly and there is always the danger of bush fire.